wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2021-06-29-frugal-computing.md

 ### Emissions from production of computational resources

 To make matters worse, the carbon emissions resulting from the production of computing devices exceeds those incurred during operation.
 This is a crucial point, because it means that we can't rely on next-generation hardware technologies to save energy: the production of this next generation of devices will create more emissions than any operational gains can offset.
 It does not mean research into more efficient technologies should stop.
 But their deployment cycles should be much slower.
-Extending the useful life of compute technologies must become our priority.
+Extending the useful life of compute technologies by improving the way we design and use software must become our priority.

 The report about the cost of planned obsolescence by the European Environmental Bureau [[7]](#7) makes the scale of the problem very clear.
 For laptops and similar computers, manufacturing, distribution and disposal account for 52% of their [Global Warming Potential](https://www.sciencedirect.com/topics/earth-and-planetary-sciences/global-warming-potential) (i.e. the amount of CO₂-equivalent emissions caused).
 For mobile phones, this is 72%.
 The report calculates that the lifetime of these devices should be at least 25 years to limit their Global Warming Potential.
 Currently, for laptops it is about 5 years and for mobile phones 3 years.
 According to [[8]](#8), the typical lifetime for servers in data centres is also 3-5 years, which again falls short of these minimal requirements.
 According to this paper, the impact of manufacturing of the servers is 20% of the total, which would require an extension of the useful life to 11-18 years.